marktext/marktext/static/preference.md

 ### :bust_in_silhouette:User Preferences

 Edit and save to update preferences.
-You can only change the json below!
+You can only change the JSON below!

 - **theme**: *String* `dark` or `light`